Lottie: I’m confident and happy after losing over 7st

 Something clicked I was almost 20st when we moved together to Halifax for work.
 It was then that something clicked and the move triggered a determination to take control of my life.
-It took a bit of courage to walk into my first Weight Watchers meeting, but the Coach, Kirstie, fuelled me with drive to succeed.
+It took a bit of courage to walk into my first Wellness Workshop, but the Wellness Coach, Kirstie, fuelled me with drive to succeed.
 My biggest issue was portion size, so I focused on limiting that.
 And I learned to shop for food weekly and sensibly, filling up on high-protein foods and only allowing for indulgences if they were within my budget.

 The motivation to success My friends were fantastic.
 We'd meet once a month at each other's houses for a big catch up and they'd bombard me with compliments as the pounds dropped off.
 Their support and care – and the love Pete gave me – filled me with all the motivation I needed to carry on.